Editor Extensions: Multi-Platform Group

 Expand for more details

-This rolling issue is the output of this refinement process, it serves as a visible, prioritized, and team-reviewed top-of-backlog list for every scope we own.
+This rolling backlog page is the output of this refinement process, it serves as a visible, prioritized, and team-reviewed top-of-backlog list for every scope we own (could be the next 1-2 months of work).

 Note: We also take into account most thumbed up issues to make sure we also capture community feedback.